 - you were the project leader for a specific and successful group coursework

 Writing about your educational experience allows you to demonstrate workplace skills such as organisation, planning, teamwork, motivation and meeting deadlines.

 Interests and hobbies are not inherently irrelevant to your job search.

-You should include interests related to the position you’re applying for – if you’re a software development applicant who builds apps in your spare time, then adding this shows your skill and dedication to the field.
-Other impressive achievements, such as running marathons, organising fundraising events or leading sports teams can also prove your pro-active attitude and ambitious nature.
+You should include interests related to the position you’re applying for – if you’re a software development applicant who builds apps in your spare time, adding this shows your skill and dedication to the field.
+Other impressive achievements, such as running marathons, organising fundraising events or leading sports teams, can also prove your proactive attitude and ambitious nature.

 It used to be standard to include references in a CV, but thinking on this has changed recently.
 So why leave off this seemingly essential section?

 The main reason is that references are usually only required near the end of the recruitment process.
 As an applicant, you may have one, two, or even three interviews or assessments before you’re made an offer.
 Typically, a reference is only requested after you accept that offer.